tapjs/tapjs/docs/src/content/docs/api/mocks/index.md

 ## Do not mess with my require.cache

-`t.mock()` focus in a single-pattern that consists in hijacking the internal `require` calls and injecting any mock you provide through that.
-It will not try to replace modules from Node's internal `require.cache` or really do any extra work other than that.
+`t.mock()` focus in a single pattern that consists in hijacking the internal `require` calls and injecting any mock you provide through that.
+It will not try to replace modules from Node's internal `require.cache`.

 ## Alternatives

-In case you find yourself needing a more robust solution, here are some of the mocking libraries that inspired this API:
+In case you find yourself needing a more robust solution, that for example, also handles CommonJS cache and more.
+Here are some of the mocking libraries that inspired this API, you might want to give them a try:

 - [`require-inject`](https://www.npmjs.com/package/require-inject)
 - [`proxyquire`](https://www.npmjs.com/package/proxyquire)